-Mr. Steve Nieman has stated his intention solicit proxies for the annual meeting.
-Mr. Nieman has notified the Board that he, Mr. Richard D. Foley and Robert C. Osborne, MD intend to seek election to the Company's Board of Directors as an alternate slate.
+On April 20, 2004, Mr. Steve Nieman filed a revised preliminary proxy statement referencing his intention to solicit proxies for the annual meeting.
+This preliminary proxy statement states that Mr. Steve Nieman, Mr. Richard D. Foley, Terry K. Dayton, and Robert C. Osborne, MD intend to seek election to the Company's Board of Directors as an alternate slate.
+Notwithstanding the opposing solicitation, if elected, each of the Board's nominees intends to serve.